 When Applecross became clearly not an option then I had backup stops at Gairloch and Shieldaig but as I worked my way around the coast I was just drained.
 I had nothing left physically and mentally and I had to keep telling myself “always forwards, never back!”
 Which ended becoming something of a mantra for the rest of the race.
 I bivi’d up for the night in Laide.
 Several hours short of my target feeling pretty dejected by the whole day and just wanting it behind me.

 If day 3 was the physical low point then day 4 found my emotional low point.

 I was up and riding by 5am and for the first two hours I felt hollow.

-A lot of blogs I read in the lead up didn’t often go into the mental/emotion side of things that has to be dealt with on these rides.
-In hindsight, I feel its equally as important as your physical fitness in terms of getting you through the race.
-A lot will tell you about their kit lists but no always about the time the sat on the side of the road ready to give up.
+A lot of blogs I read in the lead up didn’t often go into the mental/emotional side of things that has to be dealt with on these rides.
+In hindsight, the ability to cope mentally and emotionally is equally as important as your physical fitness in terms of getting you through the race.
+A lot will tell you about their kit lists but not always about the time the sat on the side of the road ready to give up.

 I sent a few texts and just sat there for a few minutes frustrated at the situation, at my tyre issues the day before, at how tired I was, at myself, at everything!
 I felt overwhelmed with it all and seriously considered scratching from the race.